Effect-TS/schema/README.md

 ## Generating JSON Schemas

-The `to` function, which is part of the `@effect/schema/JSONSchema` module, allows you to generate a JSON Schema based on a schema definition:
+The `to` / `from` functions, which are part of the `@effect/schema/JSONSchema` module, allow you to generate a JSON Schema based on a schema definition:

 ```ts
 import * as JSONSchema from "@effect/schema/JSONSchema";